maoo/flora/README.md

+### We moved to GitLab!
+Here's the link of the new repository - https://gitlab.com/session-tech/flora

 # Flora

 Flora is a virtual plan assistant, originally designed to help kids to take care of their first plants.